 Recently Dunkin Donuts changed their branding and dropped the “Donuts” from their name.
 We think in the the initial aftermath people were surprised as Dunkin Donuts has always been Dunkin Donuts.
 It was strange to see it without the Donuts.

 But once we started reading into the reasons behind the change, for example, to not confuse new customers into thinking they only sell donuts, it starts to make sense.
 They have a multitude of products so why package a bagel with something that says “donut” on it?

 The lifestyle of people is now getting quicker and quicker, and they have made the whole brand and food packaging a quicker and sleeker experience to deal with.
 Bringing a friendly and almost conversational vibe, pushing through the brands heritage, starting with a single store in Quincy, MA.
 The packaging design still uses the eye catching orange and pink, just a brighter version of the colours.
 Really standing out to the ongoing customer and enticing new customers.

 Wagg Pet Food Packaging

 The Wagg pet food packaging is a lovely change in a pretty old fashioned packaging world of pet food.
 Bright colours, minimal and a fun loving style… What packaging could embody a pet better than that?

 Not only that, I am not a pet owner but I can imagine getting the correct food for your pet at the specific time in its life would be a nervy experience without help.
 So the information on the packaging makes it easy to select and understand exactly what you need for your pet.
 Displayed in a consistent and easy to read label across the whole packaging range.

-This stand out packaging really does stand out on the shelves, It is a good lesson in not over complicating packaging, “purpose” is always the priority when it comes to packaging in our eyes.
+This pet food packaging really does stand out on the shelves.
+It is a good lesson in not over complicating packaging, “purpose” is always the priority when it comes to packaging in our eyes.